 Ending Fatigue: The Christmas special.
 Even the show's creators complain about it in the DVD commentary.

-Ensemble Darkhorse: Bishop Brennan, who gained legendary status after appearing in a total of three episodes.
+Ensemble Darkhorse: Bishop Brennan, who gained legendary status after appearing in a total of three episodes ("The Passion Of Tibulus", "The Plague" and "Kicking Bishop Brennan Up The Arse".

 Fridge Logic: How on God's green earth did Dougal become a priest?
-Frequently asked In-Universe, especially by Ted.
+Frequently asked In-Universe, especially by Ted. ("Did you win a "collect twelve crisp packets and become a priest" competition?")
 Of course, given some of the other priests out there in universe, Dougal is hardly the worst of them.

 The flashbacks of Father Jack in his days teaching in a Parochial School during the first series episode 'Grant Unto Him Eternal Rest' definitely qualify as a "Funny Aneurysm" Moment given the subsequent scandals in Ireland regarding exactly this sort of abuse in Irish Catholic Schools and Orphanages.